Kirylchyk/project-cms/README.md

-Offers a user-friendly interface that allows users to manage the back-end and front-end of the booking app.
+Offers a user-friendly interface that allows users to manage the content of the booking app.
 Users are able to create, read, update, and delete (CRUD) accommodation cards.

-Notes:
+Screens:
 - Login Page
 - Main Page
 - Dashboard (overview of the system, including recent updates)

+Notes:
-- Version Control: The system allows users to see previous versions of content.
+- Version Control: The system allows users to see previous versions of content (draft)
+- Users with different permissions (draft)